neptune-ai/docs/docs/integrations/mlflow/mlflow_compare_runs.rst

         'dropout': 0.25
     }

-Start experiment and log hyper-parameters
+Start experiment and log hyperparameters
 -----------------------------------------
-I like to have everything in the with statement if possible, to enforce auto-clean once experiment is completed.
+It's recommended to have everything in the ``with`` statement if possible, to enforce auto-clean once the experiment is complete.

 .. code-block:: python3